 As part of the famous Adidas ZX line, the Adidas ZX Vulc skateboarding shoe comes in appealing colorways aimed mostly for the male skaters.
-The Adidas Originals release came out in several colors such as the Adidas ZX Vulc Black, Adidas ZX Vulc Grey, and Adidas ZX Vulc White, and Adidas ZX Vulc Blue colorways.
+The Adidas Originals release came out in several colors such as the Adidas ZX Vulc in black, Adidas ZX Vulc in grey, Adidas ZX Vulc in white, and Adidas ZX Vulc in blue colorways.

 The black, grey, blue, and white colorways are all easy to pair with various clothing and retain the minimalist and subtle color treatment of the 1980s ZX 750 running shoe.
 What endears the skate community to the Adidas ZX Vulc skate shoe is its skate-specific uses as the low-top sneaker are best used in performing jumps and tricks.
 Vertical and in-line skateboarding is done effortlessly and smoothly because of the fantastic grip of the gum rubber cupsole.

 The retro runner looks of the Adidas ZX Vulc skateboarding sneaker is also evident in the overall design with the flat-stitched sued and perforated leather upper with iconic Three-Stripes branding detail.
 The smooth leather material and suede tongue are also beautifully accented by a metal Adidas Trefoil badge.